 - Monounsaturated fats are the types most prevalent in the healthy Mediterranean diet, and include olive oil, avocado, some nuts, and some other types of oils.

 - Polyunsaturated fats are essential fats, meaning that your body can’t make them, and they must be consumed from food.
-The “omega-3 fatty acids” that we hear about regularly (as well as the less healthy omega-6 fatty acids) are polyunsaturated fats, and these include fish, flaxseeds, walnuts, chia seeds, and sardines.
+The “omega-3 fatty acids” that we hear about regularly (as well as the less healthy omega-6 fatty acids) are polyunsaturated fats, and these include fish, flaxseeds, walnuts, chia seeds, and sardines (more on fish oil and omega-3s here!).
 When we replace refined carbohydrates with polyunsaturated fats, research shows that we can reduce LDL cholesterol, lower triglycerides, and reduce heart disease risk.

 - Saturated fat: for a while, saturated fats were considered the less healthy option, but new research is showing the benefit of a moderate intake of saturated fat for overall heart disease risk.
 It’s not as simple as lowering your LDL (see this post for a lot more on cholesterol and how to really interpret and manage it!) , because saturated fat actually shifts the types of LDL particles found in your body in a favorable direction.
 So, consume saturated fat in moderation.
 This type of fat primarily comes from animal products, like meat, eggs, and dairy, but is also found in coconut oil, nuts, and even avocados.